redromnon/HeroicBashLauncher/README.md

 ## Issues and Suggestions
-If the program doesn't produce the game bash files (launch scripts), update the launch parameters or displays an error dialog, consider running the program from the terminal like `./HeroicBashLauncher` and post the log as an issue.
+If the program doesn't produce the game bash files (launch scripts), update the launch parameters, launch the games or displays an error dialog, consider checking the logs.
+The logs for the game launch scripts and the program are present in `/GameFiles/logs`and the base directory respectively.

 Feel free to suggest any new features, especially those already implemented in Heroic.